 Umbrella Insurance And Limits

-For example, if you have a combined single limit policy of $300,000, but the other party’s medical bills are $400,000.
-Your umbrella policy would help cover the additional costs up to the policy’s limit.
+For example, if you have a combined single limit policy of $300,000, but the other party’s medical bills are $400,000, your umbrella policy would help cover the additional costs up to the policy’s limit.
+If you were sued for more than your bodily injury liability policy limit, this coverage would provide additional protection.

 So, how much bodily injury liability coverage should you carry?
 That depends on a few factors, including the laws in your state and your financial situation.
 There are no minimum amounts for bodily injury in Florida.
 However, having a bodily injury policy is the best way to protect yourself if you are at fault for an accident.